Berlin: Global City in the Center of Europe

 - Session I: Students are introduced to contemporary German though an exploration of Berlin.
 Students take courses on German language, history, and culture, taught by faculty in the Department of German at Northwestern.

 - Session II: Students have access to a wide variety of courses on German and European affairs offered by the Humboldt Summer University.

 In addition to classes taught by Northwestern and Humboldt University faculty, students take organized excursions to major historical and cultural sites in Berlin and other cities, including a three-day stay in Weimar during the intersession.

 The Humboldt-Universität zu Berlin, founded in 1810, is one of Berlin’s oldest universities.
 Located in the center of Berlin, Humboldt offers over 240 degree programs spanning from the humanities to the social and natural sciences, many of which offer courses taught in English.
 Named after one of the great Enlightenment reformers in the field of higher education, Wilhelm von Humboldt, it is often considered the first modern research university, founded on the idea that advances in knowledge are the premise of effective teaching.
 The university is home to many of Germany’s greatest scholars, scientists, and thinkers, past and present, including the philosopher G.W.F.
 Hegel, the mathematician Karl Weierstrass, and the physicist Max Planck.
 Fifteen percent of the student body of Humboldt-Universität comes from abroad, with the university hosting about 1,500 international students each year.

 Accommodations and a few group meals are provided as part of the program package, but students are responsible for most of their own meals.
-Students are housed in two-room apartments at the Gästehaus Berlin Mitte, which include a living room, a bathroom, a bedroom, and a mini-kitchen for preparing meals.
+Students are housed in double or single rooms at the Hotel Lützow, which include a bathroom and a mini-kitchen for preparing meals.

 During Session I, students must enroll in the courses listed below.
 Courses and grades appear on students' Northwestern transcripts and are figured into their Northwestern GPA.